hugosykes/bank/README.md

 Nouns: credit, debit and balance (Time to be evaluated at the point of initialization
 Verb: to_string - want each transaction object to take care of turning itself into a string

+#### To string

+to_string method interpolates values for the time of transaction, the credit/debit (depending on whether it's a deposit or withdrawal) and the balance

+It uses a private method for creating the credit/debit string based on whether the instance variable is nil or not